 Skip to main content

-External OAuth enables using your existing identity provider (Okta, Auth0, Azure AD, Cognito) instead of Portkey’s built-in authentication.
+External OAuth enables using your existing identity provider (Okta, Auth0, Azure AD, Descope, Cognito) instead of Portkey’s built-in authentication.
 Users authenticate with corporate credentials—no Portkey accounts needed.

 When to Use